shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

   <figcaption>Example of USEF day-ahead gate closure time.</figcaption>
 </figure>

-An example of the day-ahead gate closure is given in Figure 2-9 above.
+An example of the day-ahead gate closure is given in the figure above.
 Please note that while there is a single day-ahead gate closure time per day, there will be multiple intra-day gate closures.
-This is illustrated in Figure 2-10.
+This is illustrated in the figure below.
 The ISP corresponding to the current time is in operate phase and ISP’s more than one hour ahead are still in plan or validate phase.

 <figure markdown>